ismailmubarik/AWS-SAA-C02-Course/08-EC2-Basics/notes.md

 Each volume uses 1 unique DEK (data encryption key) Snapshots and future volume use the same DEK
 Can't change a volume to NOT be encrypted.
-You could mount an unencrypted volume and copy things over but you can't change the origina volume.
+You could mount an unencrypted volume and copy things over but you can't change the original volume.
-The OS isn't aware of the encryption, there is no performance loss.
-The data uses AES256
+###The OS isn't aware of the encryption, there is no performance loss.
+The data
+uses AES256
 If an exam question does not use AES256, or it suggests you need an OS to encrypt or hold the keys, then you need to perform full disk encryption at the operating system level.
 You can perform full disk encryption on an unencrypted or encrypted EBS volume.
+For Full Disk encryption which is done at the OS level there is going to be a performance penalty for the encryption/decryption process.

 ### EC2 Network Interfaces, Instance IPs and DNS